RevelerMediaServices/rall/README.md

 ##### Object Literal
 > An object literal is a list of zero or more pairs of property names and associated values of an object, enclosed in curly braces ({}).
 Do not use an object literal at the beginning of a statement.
 This will lead to an error or not behave as you expect, because the { will be interpreted as the beginning of a block.

-##### Prototype Inheritance
+##### Prototype Inheritance    ^^^^
 > All JavaScript objects inherit properties and methods from a prototype.\
 Date objects inherit from Date.prototype.
 Array objects inherit from Array.prototype.
 Person objects inherit from Person.prototype.\
 The Object.prototype is on the top of the prototype inheritance chain:\
-Date objects, Array objects, and Person objects inherit from Object.prototype.
+Date objects, Array objects, and Person objects inherit from Object.prototype./
+- Prototype Wrappers

+Passing by Reference / by Value.

 JSX
 - Expressions